jrynkiew/NAC/README.md

 &nbsp;
 New Age Computing LLC
 <pre>
-NFT platform cross-compiler
+Jenkins + Jenkins SSH Agents + Docker = cross-compiling platform
 </pre>
-This project is designed to streamline testing multi-architecture builds of imgui based projects.
+This project is designed to streamline testing multi-architecture builds of cross-platform projects.

-You will get Linux x64, Windows x32, and Emscripten Web executables as a result of a successful build.
+Current support includes C++, C, OpenGL cross platform builds for Windows x32, Windows x64, Web, Linux x64 You will get Linux, Windows, and Emscripten Web executables as a result of a successful build.

 ## Requirements
 - Docker